aws-samples/aws-iot-gg-prplos-workshop/labs/lab_01_prplOS_LCM.md

 ## Step 10 - Deploy container to the prplOS instance

+>
+> NOTE: Run the following command on prplOS (not Ubuntu).
+You may need to hit CTRL+D and ssh to localhost.
+>

 10.1 - Modify Rlyeh to not check for certificate verification `CertificateVerification`. and restart the service.